demanuel/WebMethods-Utils/README.md

 > done
 >

-Now you have to logout and login and everytime you put a script in that "bin" folder the scripts will be fired up when you login making all the functions they export available
+You'll have to logout and login.
+Now everytime you put a script in that "bin" folder the scripts will be fired up when you login making all the functions they export available